asifmustafa87/project-jarvis/README.md

 ## Description

-This project, titled [Your Project Title], is a comprehensive exploration and implementation of human activity understanding for enhanced furniture assembly tools.
+This project, is a comprehensive exploration and implementation of human activity understanding for enhanced furniture assembly tools.
 It combines state-of-the-art techniques in computer vision and machine learning to address complex challenges in the domain of assembly processes.

 ### Motivation & Purpose